llSourcell/AI_Artist/README.md

 Credits
 ===========
-Credit for the vast majority of code here goes to [Yoav Zimmerman](https://github.com/yoavz).
+Credit for the vast majority of code here goes to [Somsubra Majumdar](https://github.com/titu1994).
 I've merely created a wrapper around all of the important functions to get people started.